Domain name disputes FAQs

 • Customers will not be able to find your website by guessing the address.

-Choosing the right domain name can also help establish rights to your trading names or trade marks (see 3) and prevents other businesses from using that domain name.
+Choosing the right name can also help establish rights to your trading names or trade marks (see 3) and prevents other businesses from using that domain name.

 Back to top